⭐️What Affects Your Chances of Getting Into Law School?

 Law schools like to tout their holistic approach to admissions, which sounds reassuring and vaguely organic, and every part of your application really does matter.
 That said, your LSAT score and undergraduate GPA (UGPA) matter most.
 Why?
 Two reasons.

 First, admissions officers want to gauge whether or not you’ll succeed in law school, and the combination of your LSAT score and UGPA turn out to be strong predictors of first-year law school grades.

 Second, law schools care about their US News and World Report ranking, and USNWR puts a lot of weight on the numbers.
 A school’s LSAT median counts for 12.5% of its USNWR ranking.
 Its UGPA median counts for 10% of its USNWR ranking.
 If you have multiple LSAT scores, your top score counts most, because that’s the only score that gets baked into a law school’s reportable median.

 Compare your top LSAT score and UGPA to a law school’s median LSAT score and UGPA.
 (See our handy chart of law school medians and our wonky explanation of medians.)
 Although you can occasionally compensate for a below-median LSAT score with a stellar GPA and vice versa, it’s unlikely that you’ll get into a law school if you’re below both medians.
-(The picture changes a bit if you’re a URM.
+(The picture changes a bit if you’re an under-represented minority.
 See below.)

 What about everything else?

 Although numbers count for more than any other factor, they aren’t everything.
 We’ve analyzed self-reported data from Law School Numbers to quantify the importance of timing, early decision applications, and demographics.